 We offer acrylic paints in individual tubes and sets, supplied by leading paint brands like Winsor & Newton, Liquitex and Daler-Rowney.
-For beginners, it might be best to opt for a smaller acrylic paint set, but we also have large acrylic paint sets (up to 48 pcs) in a range of colours and shades for frequent painters.
+For beginners, it might be best to opt for a smaller acrylic paint set, but we also have large acrylic paint sets (up to 48 pcs) in a range of acrylic colours and shades for professional and amateur artists alike.
 Choose that perfect colour missing from your palette, or purchase an acrylic paint set as a special gift for the artist in your life.

-Acrylic paints are a fast-drying medium that doesn’t require any chemicals, unlike oil paints.
+Acrylic paints are a fast-drying art medium that doesn’t require any chemicals.
 They’re a popular choice amongst those new to painting, like hobbyists or students, and are ideal for use in craft projects.
 We also offer a wide range of brushes for acrylic painting, as well as an extensive range of System 3 Acrylic paint, one of the leading lines of acrylic paints, popular with artists from all walks of life.

 Is Acrylic Paint Waterproof?

 No, acrylic paint is not waterproof and you will need to apply a sealer to your project if you want to make sure it is waterproof.
 Acrylic paint is water-resistant though so you don’t need to worry about a few drops of water on your painting.

 Is Acrylic Paint Washable?